dotnetjoe/Meltdown-Spectre/README.md

 ## Meltdown

-Meltdown is a bug that "melts" the security boundaries normally enforced by the hardware, affecting desktops, laptops, and cloud computers.
+Meltdown is a bug that "melts" the security boundaries normally enforced by the hardware.

 By exploiting Meltdown, an attacker can use a program running on a machine to gain access to data from all over that machine that the program shouldn't normally be able to see, including data belonging to other programs and data that only administrators should have access to.
 Meltdown doesn't require too much knowledge of how the program the attacker hijacks works, but it only works with specific kinds of Intel chips.